What is the Cyclical Ketogenic Diet (CKD)?

 - Step 2: Drink a Bulletproof Coffee in the morning.
 You can have another cup before 2 p.m. if you start to get hungry.

-- Step 3: At 2 p.m., eat a lunch that’s high in fat, with a bit of protein and minimal carbs.
+- Step 3: At 2 p.m., eat a lunch that’s high in fat, with some protein and minimal carbs.
 You could have wild salmon with buttered kale, or a bowl of lamb chili.

 - Step 4: Try not to snack between meals, and eat another high-fat, low-carb meal before 8 p.m.
-Dinner could be pork chops with a herb crust and wilted dandelion greens, or shredded beef with brussels sprouts.
+Dinner could be pork chops with an herb crust and wilted dandelion greens, or shredded beef with Brussels sprouts.

-On your refeed day, you can still enjoy a cup of Bulletproof coffee in the morning.
-However, make sure to incorporate more carbs into your meals so you reach your macro goal.
+On your “refeed” day, you can still enjoy a cup of Bulletproof coffee in the morning.
+However, make sure to incorporate more carbs into your meals so you reach your macronutrient goal.
 Once you try a few different carb sources, you’ll have a better idea of what your body handles well.

 Is the cyclical ketogenic diet safe